-All reports to County Council had been considered by the preceding Policy and Resources Committee.
+All reports to County Council listed above were considered by the preceding Policy and Resources Committee.
 To aid transparency these reports were presented as agenda items and reports in their own right, rather than as appendices to other reports.

-- 2.4 The County Council has integrated the governance requirements of the CIPFA Treasury Management Code and the Government's Investment Guidelines into a single report.
-The "Annual Investment and Treasury Strategy 2017-18" was presented to Policy and Resources and then Council in January/February 2017 at the same time as the County Council's annual budget proposals.
-Prior to consideration by Policy and Resources, the Strategy was examined in detail by the Treasury Management Panel. - 2.5 The Annual Strategy report provided economic forecasts, the criteria for choosing investment counterparties, monetary limits and deposit periods, the strategy for long term borrowing, treasury management prudential indicators and leasing activity. - 2.6 A mid-year monitoring report on treasury activities was also produced for Policy and Resources Committee and Council. - 2.7 After the financial year-end, an "Annual Treasury Management Report 2017-18" was presented to the Treasury Management Panel in May 2018, Policy and Resources Committee in June 2018, and the County Council in July 2018.
-On this occasion, due to the local elections, there was no Treasury Management Panel to consider the report in advance.
-However, in the normal course of events the Annual Treasury Management Reports is considered by the panel in May. - 2.8 The Annual Report reviewed treasury activities undertaken in the previous 12 months (April 2017 to March 2018) and contained details of performance against key treasury management indicators and budgets.
-It also provided confirmation that all monies invested during the year was in accordance with the approved investment criteria. - 2.9 In addition, throughout 2017-18, Policy and Resources Committee received regular treasury management summaries.
-These short reports provided key treasury management information such as the levels of cash balances and details of new borrowing. - 2.10 Through 2017-18, the Treasury Management Panel provided scrutiny of treasury activity.
-Reports to Policy and Resources Committee are amended where appropriate to incorporate comments or views expressed by the Panel.
-The 2017-18 outturn report has been amended to include graphs and ratios suggested at the January P&R meeting.
-There are no outstanding actions/recommendations from meetings of the Panel during 2017-18. - 2.11 The County Council's external auditor (Ernst & Young) performs audit tests in order to inform their annual audit of the Council's Statement of Accounts.
-For example, they seek independent verification of material investment and debt balances. - 2.12 Transaction testing of key controls is supplemented by a triennial full internal audit review, supplemented by further work if significant changes to systems or processes are identified.
+- 2.4 Following this financial year-end, an "Annual Treasury Management Report 2018-19" will be presented to the Treasury Management Panel in May 2019, Cabinet on 10 June 2019, and the County Council on 22 July 2019 (subject to confirmation of Cabinet and County Council agendas). - 2.5 The Annual Report reviews treasury activities undertaken in the previous 12 months (April to March) and contains details of performance against key treasury management indicators and budgets.
+It also provides confirmation that all monies invested during the year was in accordance with the approved investment criteria. - 2.6 The County Council has integrated the governance requirements of the CIPFA Treasury Management Code and the MHCLG Investment Guidelines into its Treasury Management reports.
+As a result, a summary of non-treasury investments (including loans to subsidiaries) has also been included to address general concerns raised by both CIPFA and MHCLG, along with a short commentary on the proportionality of these investments in the context of the Council's capital programme and revenue budgets. - 2.7 Through 2018-19, the Treasury Management Panel provided scrutiny of treasury activity.
+Reports to Policy and Resources Committee are amended where appropriate to incorporate comments or views expressed by the Panel or the Committee.
+For example, the May 2018 outturn report for 2017-18 was amended to include graphs and ratios suggested at the previous January Policy and Resources Committee meeting.
+There are no outstanding actions or recommendations from meetings of the Panel during 2018-19.

+- 2.8 The Panel received training in January 2019 in the form of a presentation from Link Asset Services, the Council's external treasury advisors.
+This covered the general economic and treasury environment, and a commentary on the Council's treasury activities. - 2.9 In addition to the specific treasury management reports, throughout 2018-19 Policy and Resources Committee received regular treasury management summaries within regular Finance Monitoring reports.
+These short reports provided key treasury management information such as the levels of cash balances and details of new borrowing. - 2.10 The County Council's external auditor (Ernst & Young) performs audit tests in order to inform their annual audit of the Council's Statement of Accounts.
+For example, they seek independent verification of material investment and debt balances. - 2.11 Transaction testing of key controls is supplemented by a triennial full internal audit review, supplemented by further work if significant changes to systems or processes are identified.
 A full triennial internal audit review was undertaken as part of the 2016-17 annual audit plan, with a final report issued on 23 August 2017.
 No adverse findings were identified as part of the audit.

-3. Financial Implications
+3 Financial Implications

-3.1.
-The expenditure and income relating to treasury management activities falls within the parameters of the Annual Budget agreed by the Council.
+3.1 The expenditure and income relating to treasury management activities falls within the parameters of the Annual Budget agreed by the Council.

-4. Issues, risks and innovation
+4 Issues, risks and innovation